Svetasv logo

 24a X [A1,A2] [B1,B2] [C1,C2] (1)

-(Verse 24a is outside the chiasmus but retained here because it is the start of the prophecy.)
+( Verse 24a lies outside the cryptochiasmus but it is a part of the opening statement of the prophecy.)

 Translating this sequence into verse numbers, we get: